abriotde/openhems-sample/docs/source/configure.rst

 * `Default Dashboard` to have a complete dashboard with all your devices watever you configured.

 * `Dashboard` witch will be the main.
-In it add a component `web page` and set the url to "http://192.168.1.202:8000/?n=1".
+In it we will add the OpenHEMS widget.
+Add a component `web page` and set the url to "http://192.168.1.202:8000/?n=1".
 This is the OpenHEMS component to schedule devices.

+.. |Widget of OpenHEMS| image:: images/widget_OpenHEMS.png
+  :alt: Widget of OpenHEMS

 If OpenHEMS is not installed as add-on of Home-AssistantOS, you will need to generate an Home-Assistant long_lived_token in Menu: User profile / Security / long lived token / Create token.
 Save it preciously, it's like a password for OpenHEMS access.

 Configure OpenHEMS with web interface